Chocolate & Zucchini is a blog written by Clotilde Dusoulier, a French food writer based in Paris who shares her passion for all things food-related.

-I don't understand grams and liters and stuff.
+I don’t understand grams and liters.
 Can you help?

-Most of the recipes on C&Z are published in both the metric and the cup/spoon system, but some of the early ones weren't.
+Most of the recipes on C&Z are published in both the metric and the cup/spoon system, but some of the earlier ones aren’t.
 You can check the conversion page to clarify those.

 I would like to advertise on your website.
 How do I do that?

 Chocolate & Zucchini is part of the BlogHer ad network.
 If you are interested in advertising on Chocolate & Zucchini, you can contact BlogHer directly.
 To discuss other opportunities, such as newsletter sponsorship, giveaways, and special promotions, please get in touch.